Skip to main content

 Cold-wake (one-time per bundle)

-~262 ms above the DO infrastructure baseline (~1,494 ms — the cold-wake everyone with DOs pays).
+~262 ms above the DO infrastructure baseline (~1,494 ms — the cold-wake for the DO itself).
 Bundle-size dominated: V8 has to fetch, parse, and instantiate the module on first wake, and parse cost scales roughly linearly with source size.
 Smaller bundles cost less; larger ones scale up proportionally.
 Amortizes to nothing on a warm DO.

 Where does the 1.35 ms boundary cost go?

 The work the bundle actually does is 50 microseconds.
-The remaining ~1.35 ms is the boundary cost — generic to any same-isolate facet workload.
+The remaining ~1.35 ms is the boundary cost.

-A curious observation: facet RPC is roughly an order of magnitude cheaper than a network hop to a separate Worker (1.35 ms vs 5–20 ms typical Service Binding), but five orders of magnitude more expensive than a direct function call (1.35 ms vs ~10 ns).
+It's curious that while facet RPC is roughly an order of magnitude cheaper than a network hop to a separate Worker (1.35 ms vs 5–20 ms typical Service Binding), it's still five orders of magnitude more expensive than a direct function call (1.35 ms vs ~10 ns).
 The first gap explains why facets exist.
 The second is the interesting one — same isolate, same thread, ~100,000× the cost of an in-process call.
 Where does it go?
-Some structured-clone work, some promise resolution, some scheduler bookkeeping, what else?
-My guess is the bulk is Workers RPC treating same-isolate facet calls with the same capability machinery it uses for cross-isolate ones — Cap'n Proto-style marshalling and call destination resolution.
+My guess is the bulk is Workers RPC treating same-isolate facet calls with the same capability machinery it uses for cross-isolate ones — parameters/result serialization/deserialization plus DW source module resolution and loading.

 Reproducing this